j-somerville/Visual-model-behaviour-lights/README.md

 # Visual-model-behaviour-lights
-Use of a vision model to determine how fish view different coloured LEDs in tanks.
+Use of a vision model to determine how UK target and bycatch fish species view different coloured LEDs in tanks.
 Assessing whether the model can be linked to behavioural responses to lights.
+This information can hopefully be applied to future fishing with light trials, where light on fishing gear has been shown to reduce bycatch.
+The folders contain R scripts and csv files for the vision model (a quantum-catch model) and csv files of behavioural responses of plaice, skates and catsharks towards light.